ytsuboi/target-ty51822r3-gcc/readme.md

-## yotta target description using GCC to compile for Nordic nRF51-DK 32KB platform.
+## yotta target description using GCC to compile for Switch Science mbed TY51822r3 32KB platform.